rafaelsouzaf/denk-library/README.md

 # Denk-library

 Denk-Library is a RESTful CRUD web service to manage a book library.
 This is not a production project and it's not complete.
 It's not my goal here to make a _real_ software.
-This software was made just to learn and to practice Spring framework technologies.
+This software was made in my free time just to learn and to practice Spring framework technologies.

 At this moment you can do: